 While Gonorrhoea infections are most common in the genital area, it’s possible to get the infection in your rectum.
 This usually results from unprotected anal sex and sharing sex toys.

-People with an anal Gonorrhoea infection may experience proctitis, an inflammation of the rectum that is associated with pain and itching around the anus, painful bowel movements, and unusual discharge from the rectum.
+People with an anal Gonorrhoea infection may experience proctitis, an inflammation of the rectum that is associated with rectal fullness, deep rectal or anal pain, sometimes with painful bowel movements, and often with mucous or bloody discharge from the rectum.

 Chlamydia